 The majority of these excursions are brief and can be summarized thusly:

 I usually find a deal breaker in the first few minutes of entering and managing tasks, writing a thing, or staring at a new typeface.
 Typical meh-ness can be attributed to the productivity system frustrating amount of opinion, the editor missing an essential feature or keyboard shortcut, or a typeface having juUuUUUUst a bit too much personality.
 Infrequently, an app or a typeface makes the cut.
 Bear made the cut.

 Bear is a thin text editor.
 It’s not attempting to be every editor to every person.
-Bear is the designed for the tech savvy, multiple device, and design-minded humans.
+Bear is designed for the tech-savvy, multiple device, and design-minded humans.
 Starting with the name – Bear – the application is an elegant combination of design, whimsy, and voice.